 Special Projects Awards (up to $500)

-Funding for small-scale international activity on campus, including, but not limited to, visiting lectures, speakers, film series, exhibitions, and other public activities that support international engagement on campus.
+Funding for small-scale international activity on campus, including but not limited to visiting lecturers, speakers, film series, exhibitions, and other public activities that support international engagement on campus.

 Summer Research Fellowships (up to $3,000)

-Awarded to promote the internationalization of research on campus, resulting in at least one publication, exhibit, or performance during the summer.
+Awarded to promote the internationalization of research on campus, resulting in at least one publication, exhibit, or performance.